 Following these steps, you can design a review request flyer that encourages customers to leave reviews for your business and helps you build your online reputation.

-Leave.Review has its own system to create a leave a review flyer, which is completely free.
+Leave.Review has its own system to create a leave a review flyer, which is entirely free.

 If you’re here, you know that Google Reviews are essential for growing your business.
 This is often called “improving your online reputation / social proofing”.
 You will also know that asking for reviews is time-consuming and can detract from running your business.
 So instead of chasing reviews, what can you do?
 The answer is automation – let’s get started.